Nationals top Astros in Game 7 to win 1st World Series title - WHIZ News

 Washington kept pulling away after taking the lead, with the sensational Soto hitting an RBI single in the eighth and Adam Eaton adding a two-run single in the ninth.

-Zack Greinke was in complete control with a one-hit shutout until Rendon — a Houston prep and college star — hit a solo homer with one out in the seventh that made it 2-1.
+Zack Greinke was in complete control with a one-hit shutout until Rendon — a Houston prep and college star — hit a solo homer with one out in the seventh that trimmed it to 2-1.

 “Just gave us a little bit of hope,” Nationals leadoff man Trea Turner said.